Key takeaways

 GST compliance integration

-Scenario: Late GST filing, within terms but stress is likely.
+Scenario: Late GST filing by a customer, still within payment terms but stress is likely.

-Solution: Score GST timeliness, add surveillance, route mid cycle increases through overrides even within limits.
+Solution: Score GST timeliness using data from the GST portal.
+Add surveillance.
+Route mid cycle increases through overrides even within limits.

 How AI Accountant can help

-- One click AR ageing sync from Tally and Zoho Books, instant risk segments and limits built from history.
+- One click AR ageing sync from Tally, with instant risk segments and limits built from history.

 - Integrated dashboard with utilization, overdue buckets, risk segments, and instant breach alerts.

-- Exception queues for approval for overrides, with documents, trends, and audit trail in one place.
+- Exception queues for approval of overrides, with documents, trends, and audit trail in one place.

 - Automatic freeze and release actions based on your rules, plus authorized overrides when justified.

-Explore the platform at AI Accountant, it plugs into your current Tally or Zoho Books, no core process changes needed.
+Explore the platform at AI Accountant.
+It plugs into your current Tally setup with no core process changes needed.

 Policy template structure